Noemvriana: Military coup of Thessaloniki

-On 27 August 1916, Venizelos explained his disagreements with the king's policies during a demonstration in Athens.
-Venizelos said that the king had become a victim of his advisers, whose aims were to destroy the goals of the Goudi revolution.
-Additionally, Venizelos appealed to the king to pursue a policy of benevolence and true neutrality.
-Venizelos ended his speech by stating that "if this proposal does not lead to success, then there are other means to protect the country from complete catastrophe."
-The king refused to accept any compromise, including meeting with a committee sent by Venizelos.
+On 27 August 1916, Venizelos explained his disagreements with the King's policies during a demonstration in Athens.
+Venizelos said that the King had become a victim of his advisers, whose aims were to destroy the achievements of the Goudi revolution.
+Additionally, he appealed to the King to pursue a policy of benevolence and true neutrality.
+He ended his speech by stating that "if this proposal does not lead to success, then there are other means to protect the country from complete catastrophe".
+The King refused to accept any compromise, declining to even meet with a committee sent by Venizelos.

-Two days later, army officers loyal to Venizelos organized a military coup in Thessaloniki and proclaimed the "Provisional Government of National Defence."
-Despite the support of the army, the provisional government was not officially recognized by Venizelos nor the Allied powers.
+Two days later, army officers loyal to Venizelos organized a military uprising in Thessaloniki to force Venizelos's hand in establishing a provisional government in Thessaloniki.
 Venizelos criticized this course of action, noting that without the support of the Allied army, the movement would fail immediately.
-This further polarized the population between the royalists (also known as anti-Venizelists), and Venizelists.
-The newly founded separate "provisional state" included the "New Lands," lands won during the Balkan Wars, whose population broadly supported Venizelos, while the pre-1912 "Old Greece" (mainly Athens and Peloponnese) was mostly pro-royalist.
-Venizelos, Admiral Pavlos Kountouriotis and General Danglis formed a triumvirate provisional government and, on 9 October, moved to Thessaloniki to assume command of the National Defence.
-They directed Greek participation in the Allied war effort in direct conflict with the royal wishes in Athens.
-According to a British diplomat:
+This further polarized the population between the Venizelists and royalists (also known as anti-Venizelists).
+The newly founded separate "provisional state" included the "New Lands", which were won during the Balkan Wars, whose population broadly supported Venizelos, while the pre-1912 "Old Greece" (mainly Athens and the Peloponnese) was mostly pro-royalist.
+Venizelos, Admiral Pavlos Kountouriotis, and General Danglis formed a triumvirate provisional government and, on 9 October, moved to Thessaloniki to assume command of the National Defence and the formal establishment of the provisional government.
+They directed Greek participation in the Allied war effort in conflict with the royal wishes in Athens.
+Venizelos's initiatives changed the attitude of the Allied authorities in Greece with respect to the negotiations with the royalist government in Athens.
+According to a correspondence from British diplomats Albert Charles Wratislaw (located in Thessaloniki) to Francis Elliot (located in Athens):

-Not only has Mr. Venizelos' action put a fresh spirit in its promoters here [Thessaloniki], but it has encouraged recruits to come forward from Macedonia where, as I have reported, very little enthusiasm had hitherto been manifested...
+Not only has Mr. Venizelos' action put fresh spirit into its promoters here [Thessaloniki], but it has encouraged recruits to come forward from Macedonia where, as I have reported, very little enthusiasm had hitherto been manifested...
 The Committee of National Defence must now have at its disposal nearly twenty thousand men.

-From the very beginning, Venizelos continued his appeals to the king to join forces to liberate Macedonia jointly.
-Venizelos wrote:
+From the outset, Venizelos continued his appeals to the King to join forces to liberate Macedonia jointly.
+He wrote: